 I offer a confidential and professional counselling service from my private practice based near Axminster, East Devon, on the borders of both West Dorset and South Somerset.
 I offer Integrative Counselling, which means that I am trained in a range of therapeutic approaches, including humanistic, CBT and psychodynamic models and can draw on these methods to match your particular situation and goals that you wish to address.
 Rather than attempting to "fix' you, I view my role as a facilitator, enabling you, the client, to explore and discover a creative way forward to achieving your full potential

 How Counselling can Help:

-I work flexibly and can offer either short-term (4-6 sessions) or longer-term work, but will always be guided by what you, the client, feel you need.
+I work flexibly and can offer either short-term or longer-term work, but will always be guided by what you, the client, feel you need.

 I work privately from home and see clients in a comfortable, private room.
-There is ample, free parking in the yard of my house, just outside my front door!
+There is ample, free parking adjacent to my house.

 Training, qualifications & experience

-I am a member of the British Association for Counselling and Psychotherapy, and as such, subscribe to the BACP Code of Ethics, which is a framework for good practice.
+I am a Registered member of the British Association for Counselling and Psychotherapy, and as such, subscribe to the BACP Code of Ethics, which is their framework for good practice.

 Over the years I have gained a wide experience of working with people of all ages and backgrounds within the NHS, Social Services, and the Charitable and Voluntary sector.
-Currently I work as a Counsellor with parents at a local Children's Centre, as a Primary Care Counsellor at a local GP medical practice, and in my own private practice in my consulting room at my home address.
+Until very recently I practiced within the NHS as a Primary Care Counsellor at several East Devon GP medical practices, working with clients with a range of common mental health difficulties, e.g., depression, anxiety, trauma, complex trauma, eating disorders, low self esteem, and relationship issues, to name a few.
+My focus is now my own private practice which, due to Covid-19, is via video link or phone only.